 The nature walk encompasses the following three unique trails surrounded by awe-inspiring views:

-The Aphrodite trail (7.5 km (4.7 miles)) introduces you to the most stunning blue lagoons of the island.
+The 7.5km (4.7mi) Aphrodite Trail introduces you to the most sensational blue lagoons on the island.
 In spring, wild spring flowers blossom, transforming the fields into large coloured beds.
-With sweet fragrance in the air your nature walk will be an experience for the senses.
+With sweet fragrance in the air, your nature walk will be an experience for the senses.

 The walk will leave a lasting ‘keepsake’ of your holiday on the island.
-Although your body gets physically worn out, you will want to continue to the highest point of the trail for the breathtaking views.
+Although you may get worn out, you will want to continue to the highest point of the trail for the jaw-dropping views.

-The Adonis trail (7.5 km (4.7 miles)), on the other hand, is a walk into the ancient world.
-On this route you will run into the Queen’s Tower from the medieval period – Pyrgos tis Rigainas is what remains of an ancient monastery associated with the Greek goddess Aphrodite.
+The Adonis Trail, on the other hand, is a walk into the ancient world.
+On this route, which is exactly the same length as the Aphrodite Trail, you will run into the Queen’s Tower from the medieval period – Pyrgos tis Rigainas is what remains of an ancient monastery associated with the Greek goddess Aphrodite.
 How about touching a 500-year old oak tree?
-The Adonis trail also hides some of Cyprus mammals, reptiles and birds.
+The Adonis Trail also hides some of Cyprus mammals, reptiles and birds.

 Make sure you are well prepared to avoid injuries and accidents while traversing this rugged trail with sharp ascents and descents.
 Watch out for sharp drops when at the flat summit, as it can be dangerously steep.

-The Smigies Trail is the shortest of the three (5 km (3.1 miles)), but it has a vast array of beautiful views from the views of the coastline of the Akamas peninsula to the west, to the views of Chrysochous bay to the east.
-It then winds into the dense Akamas forest, where if you’re fortunate enough, and enjoy bird watching, you can see migratory birds perching on the trees.
+The Smigies Trail is the shortest of the three at 5km (3.1mi), but it has a vast array of incredible views from the views of the coastline of the Akamas peninsula to the west, to the views of Chrysochous Bay to the east.
+It winds into the dense Akamas Forest, where if you’re fortunate enough, and enjoy bird watching, you can see migratory birds perching on the trees.

 There are two routes to negotiate the Smigies Trail.
 The shortest will take you an hour, while the longest route is two hours.